 Fast and Furious 10 is now Fast X, and the next mainline Fast and Furious movie is on its way and has set a release date for spring 2023 — and we just got interesting casting news.

-The bad news, though, concerns one cast member you may be wishing was coming back for these films.
+There is a bit of bad news, though: One cast member you may be wishing was coming back for these films.
 More on him below.
-That said, of course, expect spoilers for Fast & Furious 9 below. this is your warning.
+That said, of course, expect spoilers for Fast & Furious 9 below.
+This is your warning.

 Also, we've just gotten a bit of casting news to add to the likely list of series regulars we expect to see back in the driver's seat(s).
 It's amazing to think, though, about how a rag-tag group of motor-heads went from betting on cars to saving the world.
 Here's everything we know right now about Fast and Furious 10.

-That said, Vin Diesel knows.
-He told Regal that they start filming the new Fast movies in January.
-We say "movies" because it seems like Fast 10 and Fast 11 may be just Fast 10 parts 1 and 2, as that's how Diesel referred to them.
+Star Vin Diesel confirmed to Entertainment Weekly (opens in new tab) that filming on the movies will begin in January 2022.
+We say "movies" because it seems like Fast 10 and Fast 11 may be just Fast 10 parts 1 and 2.

 - Vin Diesel as Dominic Toretto